 Description: NASA EPSCoR programs seek to strengthen research capability in the state by promoting development of research infrastructure, improving capabilities to gain support outside of EPSCoR, and developing partnerships with NASA.
-Proposals submitted for Research Infrastructure Development Grants (RIDG) must be aligned with one or more of NASA's Mission Directorates (MD) and advance a collaboration between Kentucky researchers and NASA partners.
-RIDG funding builds NASA partnerships to develop a successful seed investigation into being competitive for follow-on funding, including next-level preparation for submission to the three-year NASA EPSCoR Research Area (RA) or other nationally competitive solicitations.
-RIDG support is sufficient for a combination of PI salary, materials and supplies, publication costs, domestic travel, and student support.
-Faculty and institutions may design a budget within the guidelines to meet the needs of the researcher, institution and planned NASA partnership.
-Each funded NASA KY EPSCoR proposal is expected to establish research activities that will address strategic research and technology development priorities of a NASA Mission Directorate and contribute to the overall research infrastructure, science and technology capabilities, higher education and economic development of the jurisdiction (KY).
+Proposals for Research Infrastructure Development Grants (RIDG) must be aligned with one or more of NASA's Mission Directorates (MD) and advance a collaboration between Kentucky researchers and NASA partners (or related institutions).
+RIDG funding builds NASA partnerships to develop a successful seed investigation to compete for follow-on funding, including next-level preparation for submission to the three-year NASA EPSCoR Research Area (RA) or other nationally competitive solicitations.
+RIDG support is sufficient for a combination of PI salary, materials and supplies, publication costs, domestic travel, and research assistant support.
+Faculty and institutions may design a project to meet the needs of the researcher, institution and planned NASA partnership.
+Each funded NASA KY EPSCoR proposal is expected to establish research activities that will address research and technology development priorities of a NASA Mission Directorate and contribute to the overall research infrastructure, science and technology capabilities, higher education and economic development of the jurisdiction (KY).

 Eligibility: Proposals will be accepted from institutions of higher education in Kentucky.
-Eligibility is not limited to NASA KY Space Grant Consortium Affiliate Institutions.
-US citizenship is not required.
+US citizenship is not required, so long as researchers are legally employed at a Kentucky institution.

-Requirements: The proposed activity must identify alignment with NASA priorities addressed by one or more of the Mission Directorates.
-A letter of support is required describing NASA (or related) involvement with the project.
+Requirements: The proposal must identify alignment with NASA priorities.
+Communication (letter or email) describing NASA (or related) involvement with the project is required.
 Funded research activities should result in submission of a joint publication.
-Strengthened partnerships will result from the collaboration and provide an established foundation for submission to EPSCoR Research Area, R3 or non-EPSCoR funding opportunities.
+Strengthened partnerships will result from the collaboration and provide an established foundation for submission to EPSCoR Research Area, R3, or non-EPSCoR funding opportunities.
 Funded projects will be expected to develop plans for follow-on funding and should result in submission of one or more proposals.
-See also Table 1.
+See also guidelines on previous pages and in the appendix.

 Proposal Content: See Submission Instructions (pg.
-1) for budget, format and filename instructions.
-All proposals should utilize the NASA KY cover sheet and budget form, followed by the project description and additional pages.
+1).
+Proposals should utilize the NASA KY cover sheet and budget form, followed by the project description and additional pages.